Programs and Resources

 We work individually and with groups of students on achieving their personal academic goals.
 Topics often include time management, reading strategies, how to participate effectively in class, study skills, test-taking strategies, finding an academic major, or taking time off from school.
 Sessions are tailored to your needs and help you discover strategies that work best for your particular learning style and goals.
-Learn more from the Office of Learning Resources.
+Learn more from the Office of Academic Success.

 Student Academic Mentor Workshops

 Student Academic Mentors (SAMs) are upper-class students specially selected and trained to help students develop and sustain effective learning skills.
 Each SAM is assigned to a residential hall and mentors a small number of students individually.
 SAMs also offer workshops throughout the year on academic skills and provide specific information on time management, reading, note-taking, test-taking, course selection, and accessing resources as well as encouragement and general advice.
 More about SAMs

 These funds support students who have fallen behind in credits and need to take a summer course to catch up.
 The typical award is around $1000 per course.
 These funds can also support students needing to take graduate, medical, or law school requirements outside of the college.